Franz Ferdinand and his wife Sophie leaving Sarajevo Town Hall on 28 June 1914, five minutes before the

 Kriegsministerium

-A letter from k.u.k.
-Kriegsministerium dated 27 October 1915 reveals more about the origin of the order.
-Such on order had indeed been issued by some higher army commander whose name is not mentioned.
+A letter from Kriegsministerium dated 27 October 1915 reveals more about the origin of the order.
+Such an order had indeed been issued by a higher army commander whose name is not mentioned.
 It was concluded that further legal actions to stop the spread of the leaflets would be suspended because the contents of the order "quite accurately reflected the actual state of affairs".
-Otherwise, the last four sentences of the text on the leaflets had been added to the original order.
+The ministry also concluded that the last four paragraphs of the text on the leaflets had been added to the original order.

 Parliament, 1917

-According to the protocols from Reichsrat on 5 December 1917 Joseph Ferdinand's Armeebefehl was numbered 4049 and dated 15 June 1915.
-It regarded Infanterieregiment Nr.
+According to the protocols from the Reichsrat on 5 December 1917, Joseph Ferdinand's Armeebefehl was numbered 4049 and dated 15 June 1915.
+It concerned Infanterieregiment Nr.
 21 from Čáslav, Infanterieregiment Nr.
 36 from Mladá Boleslav, k.k.
 Landwehrinfanterieregiment Nr.
 12 from Čáslav and k.k.
 Landwehrinfanterieregiment Nr.
 8 from Prague[b].
-IR 36 in particular was regarded as suspect and during the battle by Sienawa on 27 May 1915 more than 1,000 soldiers from the regiment were captured despite being well dug in.
-The regiment was on 16 July 1915 temporarily dissolved by imperial decree and was (as opposed to Infanterieregiment Nr.
-28) never reconstituted.
+IR.
+36 in particular was regarded as unreliable and during the battle at Sienawa on 27 May 1915, more than 1,000 soldiers from the regiment were captured despite being well entrenched.
+The regiment was, on 16 July 1915, temporarily dissolved by imperial decree and, unlike Infanterieregiment Nr.
+28, was never reconstituted.

 General Matuschka

-In 1919 the two orders that we know from The Good Soldier Švejk appeared in a Vienna newspaper.
-Here Joseph Ferdinand is not mentioned at all.
-According to the newspaper's source the order was issued at 27 June 1915 by Militärkommando Krakau who at the time had relocated to Moravská Ostrava.
+In 1919, the two "army orders" known from The Good Soldier Švejk appeared in a Vienna newspaper.
+Here, Joseph Ferdinand is not mentioned at all.
+According to the newspaper's source, an unnamed high-ranking officer, the order was issued on 27 June 1915 by Militärkommando Krakau, which at the time had relocated to Moravská Ostrava.
 The order carried Reservatnummer 5654 and the content was very similar to Hašek's version.
-In addition it was decreed that Sokol-associations should be kept an eye on.
-The order was signed by General Matuschka.
-The source of the text is not known but was according to the newspaper a high-ranking officer[c].
+In addition, it was decreed that Sokol associations should be kept under special observation.
+The order was signed by General Matuschka[c].

 Faked or authentic?

-The diverging dates and signatures suggests that at least part of the alleged army order was faked.
-Worthwhile is also an analysis of the language.
-In the first part the tone is matter-of-fact and bureaucratic and is a sober description of the state of affairs during the spring of 1915.
-The last part is however emotional and threatening, a stark contrast to the first part.
-This fits well with the above-mentioned information from k.u.k.
-Kriegsministerium in 1915 that the last four paragraphs were not part of the original order.
-Therefore the text as reproduced in The Good Soldier Švejk and other printed material seems to be a distorted Armeebefehl, a parallel to the related order from Emperor Franz Joseph I. regarding Infanterieregiment Nr.
-28. There is little doubt that some order along these lines was given, but by who?
-As opposed to the order to dissolve IR.
-28 the original document has not been identified.
+The diverging dates and signatures suggest that at least part of the alleged army order was faked.
+It is also worthwhile to analyse the language.
+In the first part, the tone is matter-of-fact and bureaucratic, a sober description of the state of affairs during the spring of 1915.
+The last part, however, is emotional and threatening, a stark contrast to the first part.
+This fits well with the above-mentioned information from Kriegsministerium in 1915 that the last four paragraphs were not part of the original order.
+Therefore, the text as reproduced in The Good Soldier Švejk and other printed material seems to be a distorted Armeebefehl, a parallel to the related order from Emperor Franz Joseph I regarding Infanterieregiment Nr.
+28. There is little doubt that some order along these lines was given, but by whom?
+Unlike the order to dissolve IR.
+28, the original document has not been identified.
 Nor is it known who signed the order.
 Was it Joseph Ferdinand, Ludwig Matuschka or Archduke Friedrich?

 In Hašek's word

-Hašek's reproduction of both army orders is quite close to the text of the leaflets as quoted by the Czech exile press but it is not true that it concerned Infanterieregiment Nr.
+Hašek's reproduction of both army orders is quite close to the text of the leaflets as quoted by the Czech exile press, but it is not true that they concerned Infanterieregiment Nr.
 28 or that Joseph Ferdinand was the head of the "Eastern Army".
-He commanded k.u.k 4.
+He commanded 4.
 Armee, a unit that held a front section in Galicia and Russian Poland in the summer of 1915.

 Quote(s) from the novel